rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 ####West Asia:
 404team.org

 Again be aware that an email provider can't truly protect your email in transit between email servers (when you send emails), or protect your email when you login and view it via the web.
-They may use HTTPS and that's better than nothing but HTTPS is not secure.
+They may use HTTPS and that's better than nothing but HTTPS is not bulletproof and attacks are common.